fed1337/ilo4_fan_management/README.md

 #### Password
-If you are going to use password-based auth, then you must have sshpass installed For deb based distributions
+If you are going to use password-based auth, then you must have sshpass installed.
+For deb based distributions run
 ```shell
 apt install sshpass
 ```